 Do you dream of a musical career?
-At the Conservatorium Maastricht you’ll develop your musical talent and you’ll prepare yourself for an international career.
+At the Conservatorium Maastricht you will develop your musical talent and prepare yourself for an international career.
 You can choose from Classical Music or Jazz.
 Both study programmes are English-taught and attract many students from abroad.
-Also (guest) lecturers come from all corners of the world.
-This creates a vibrant, dynamic environment which permeates through all of the lessons, concerts and (international) projects.
+Also (guest) lecturers come from all over the world.
+This creates a vibrant, dynamic environment through all of the lessons, concerts and (international) projects.

 - Location Maastricht